Our Christian Heritage

 In fathomless billows of love!

-Rev. Cornell put the paper back in his pocket, and walked back to the campground for the evening service, surrounded by His Father’s love
+Rev. Cornell put the paper back in his pocket and walked back to the campground for the evening service, surrounded by His Father’s love

 Back here at the campground, after the evening service, the host pastor, Rev. Cooper, was cleaning up the grounds when he saw a paper lying on the floor.
-He read the words, and took the paper to the organ, and began composing a tune for the words.
+He read the words, took the paper to the organ, and began composing a tune for the words.
 As he played on the organ, the words to another stanza began to form in his mind, this stanza an invitation to unbelievers to partake of this peace:

 Ah soul, are you here without comfort and rest,